ultimaweapon/tsuki/README.md

 - `Str`, `Table`, `LuaFn` and `UserData` no longer implement `Unpin`.
 - `DynamicInputs::push_num` has been renamed to `DynamicInputs::push_float`.
 - `DynamicInputs::push_fp` now accept `Fp` instead of function pointer.
+- `pcall` now produce up to 4 results on error and the message does not have a prefix.
 - `string.format` now implemented in Rust with some breaking changes.
 - `string.rep` now have the same result limit as Lua.
 - Main thread has been removed.